Flat Extra Fees for Life Insurance: What Are They & How They Work in 2024 + YouTube Video

 This will eliminate surprises later on during the application process.
 Know what is going to happen before you apply and not after.
 We run medical pre-screens on just about every client to ensure we have an excellent smooth application process and receive low rates.

-Can Flat Extra Fees Be Eliminated With a Future Adjustment?
+Can Flat Extra Fees Be Eliminated Later?

 Flat extra fees can be removed at a later date with some of the companies.
 However, this could only happen if the high-risk exposure for which the flat extra was first initiated has been eliminated.